JarTenh/pdf_template/README.md

 Print it out and sketch.

 ## Dependancies
-One must have FPDF ja Pandas installed in a python environment.
+One must have FPDF and Pandas installed in a python environment.